 Try a Different Outlet

-If your outlet and power cord look fine, you can try plugging your lamp or device into a different outlet.
-It is important to know if the outlet or the electrical item is the source of the problem.
-If your device works when you plug it into a different outlet, you know for sure that the outlet is faulty.
+When your outlet and power cord seem intact, the next step is to try your lamp or device in a different outlet.
+Determining whether the outlet or the electrical item is the problem is essential.
+If the device functions when plugged into another outlet (preferably in a different room), then the outlet is the primary issue.

 Reset the GFCI